bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Why-Jamstack-Rocks-----.md

 ---

-Here’s a list of hand-picked JAMstack resources ranging from learning materials to third party services.
+Here's a list of hand-picked JAMstack resources ranging from learning materials to third party services.

 #### Services